-But what "Absolute Zero" and some other made for TV disaster movies has is the right tone which starts rests with its actors and especially Jeff Fahey.
-Fahey delivers a performance which combines I am getting paid so I will try and make it work whilst also saying that I know this is a b-movie so I won't take myself too seriously.
+But what "Absolute Zero" and some other made for TV disaster movies has is the right tone which starts with its actors and especially Jeff Fahey.
+Fahey delivers a performance which combines "I am getting paid so I will try and make it work" with "I know this is a b-movie so I won't take myself too seriously".
 It is the same with the rest of the actors and in essence they deliver the sort of performances which for me make an entertaining b-movie.

 What this all boils down to is that "Absolute Zero" is in truth just another made for TV disaster movie which comes up short when compared to the big screen movies that it is obviously influenced by.
 But taken in the spirit which these types of b-movies should be then thanks to the knowing performances of its stars and in particular Jeff Fahey it is entertaining.